Threekit/treble-legacy/docusaurus/docs/tutorial-form.md

 ## Using custom components

-If we need more control over the components, for example to change their structure or content, then its time to switch over to the custom components.
+If we need more control over the individual components in our form, for example to change their structure or content, then its time to switch over to the custom components.
 As part of the Treble boilerplate we provide a set of custom components located in `src/components`.
 These components are similar to many of the native components in Treble, only these can be edited, expanded and copied very easily for the projects needs.

-Our custom components are styled using [tailwindCSS](https://tailwindcss.com/), however, you're free to import and use any library/package you're comfortable working with.
+Our custom components are styled using [tailwindCSS](https://tailwindcss.com/), however, you're free to use vanilla CSS or import and use any library/package you're comfortable working with for styling.

 ```jsx
 import { ThreekitProvider, Player } from '@threekit-tools/treble';